 Classroom Consultation and Shadowing: Visit, shadowing and consultation on the child in the neighborhood school.
 Consultation may be limited to one or two areas of focus (such as PECS or the reduction of behavior excesses), or may encompass the design and monitoring of an intensive behavior program.

 In Home ABA Program: We also provide our ABA Intensive Behavioral Program at the child’s home, assuming that the child’s assessed needs would warrant a home program.
-This program is subject to availability.
+This program is also appropriate for children who are in school (either typical or special schools), and also require individualized ABA support at home after school hours.

 Parent/Caregiver Training: We believe parents and caregivers are integral to maximize the success of the ABA program.
 Hence, we provide training seminars to enable consistency of approach both in the center and at home.